Your complete Zendesk Explore tutorial for 2026

 Yes, this Zendesk Explore tutorial provides guidance on building essential reports for tracking agent performance using metrics like "Solved tickets" and "First reply time".
 It also details how to monitor customer satisfaction ("% Satisfaction Score") by leveraging attributes like "Agent name" and "Ticket channel".

 A critical tip from this Zendesk Explore tutorial is to always start with a narrow date filter, such as "Last 30 days," when creating or viewing reports.
-This significantly reduces the amount of data Explore needs to process, speeding up load times.
+This ensures Explore processes the data efficiently, providing quick load times.

 This Zendesk Explore tutorial discusses how you can track "Automated resolutions" for Zendesk's built-in AI.
-However, it also highlights that Explore falls short when your knowledge is spread across multiple platforms, limiting comprehensive AI impact measurement.
+It also highlights how you can supplement these insights when your knowledge is spread across multiple platforms for a more comprehensive view.

 After this Zendesk Explore tutorial, you should prioritize building reports to track ticket volume, agent performance and workload (e.g., solved tickets, resolution times), and customer satisfaction (CSAT) to gain a solid understanding of your support operations.